vnoelifant/vnoelifant.github.io/_projects/project-2.md

 ---

 ## Overview
-In this project, I write a Python application to process multimodal physiological sensors to be used with [SSI](https://github.com/hcmlab/ssi), (Social Signal Interpretation) pipeline.
+In this project, I developed a Python application to process multimodal physiological sensors into [SSI](https://github.com/hcmlab/ssi) (Social Signal Interpretation) pipeline.
 Sensors include the following:

   * **GSR (Galvanic Skin Response)**
     * Refers to changes in sweat gland activity that are reflective of the intensity of our emotional state, otherwise known as emotional arousal.